ctzurcanu/virtues/docs/faith.md

 - belief in the existence of concepts (things that cannot be perceived by physical senses).
 Example: the belief that circles exist as mental objects.
 - belief in the existence of identity, relation, equivalence, and reference functions
-- belief in the existence of perfections and the unicity of the "perfection of all perfections" that we may refer as God.
+- belief in the existence of perfections, and the unicity of the "perfection of all perfections" that we may refer to as God.
 - belief in the existence of rational demonstrations (proofs)
 - belief in the truth of axioms that are most implication-productive.
 - belief in the existence of intelligent consensus.
 Intelligent consensus is eternal and is the substance of any perfection (is equivalent to God, in substance).
 - the inter-dependence between Faith and Reason
-        - Reason uses Faith as foundation
+        - Reason uses Faith as a foundation
         - Faith uses Reason to gain importance
         - Faith can exist without Reason.
 Reason cannot exist without Faith (in the axioms)